lovetoys/lovetoys/README.md

 This function registers the system in the engine.
 The systems' functions will be called in the order they've been added.
 As long as the system implements either the `update` or the `draw` function, lovetoys will guess the `type` parameter for you.

-**Note:** If a system implements both `draw` and `update` functions, you will need to specify the `type` and add the system twice, once to draw and once to update.
+> :warning: If a system implements both `draw` and `update` functions, you will need to specify the `type` and add the system twice, once to draw and once to update.
 Otherwise lovetoys couldn't know in what order to execute the `update` and `draw` methods.

 #### Engine:stopSystem(system)
 - **system** (String) - the name of the system